AlexBocken/mykb/docs/nextcloud.md

 See my [syncclouds.sh script as an example](https://bocken.org/git/Alexander/dotfiles/src/branch/master/.local/bin/syncclouds.sh) which also handles corrupted lockfiles because of unexpected aborts.

 TODO: investigate wheter todos are possible to also be synced.
 Could not get it working myself.

+### Sync to Android

+If you wish to sync your calendar to your Android phone, you can use the [DAVx⁵](https://www.davx5.com/) app.
+Contacts are also possible